Wels: Roman Era

 Wels gained importance in Roman times because of its central location in the province of Noricum.
 Around the year 120, Wels received Roman city rights under the name of Municipium Ovilava.
 The enclosed built-up area by the Traun River was at the present level of Kaiser-Josef-Platz.
 There were brick houses, a bath, an arena and an irrigation system of pure mountain water brought from beyond the Traun.

-Around 215, during the reign of Emperor Caracalla, it was renamed Colonia Aurelia Antoniana Ovilabis and given colonia status.
+Around 215, during the reign of Emperor Caracalla, it was renamed Colonia Aurelia Antoniana Ovilabis and given Colonia status.
 At this time, the city had around 18,000 inhabitants.

 Due to the impending threat of the Alemanni, the city was surrounded by a city wall that enclosed an area of about 90 hectares and a road was built along the Danube to Passau.
 It is known that six towers with gates were integrated into the walls, controlling entrances from along the western road, towards the Traun, and to the fields beyond the city.

 As part of his reforms Emperor Diocletian made Ovilava the capital city of the province of Noricum Ripensis.
 It was governed by two duumviri who served as municipal judges, two aediles, who advocated compliance with the laws and market rights, a quaestor, who managed the city treasury, and a 100-member city council.

 Ovilava administered an area enclosed by the Inn and Danube, from Lauriacum (Enns) in the east to submitted to Bad Ischl in the west.
 In this area are included the border fortifications, Linz (Lentia) and Passau (Boiodurum), as well as numerous settlements in what are now the regions of Upper Austria and Salzburg.

 During the early migration period (3rd, 4th and 5th century), the area around Ovilava was often invaded by the Alamanni, Vandals and other Germanic tribes as well as by Attila's army.
 During the time of the Emperor Gallienus the province of Noricum was described as “devastated”.
 By the time of Odoacer, the first Germanic King of Italy, Noricum was described as “vacant”.
 From the 4th century onward, it is likely that Wels was again a small and insignificant village for several centuries.

 The economy of Roman Wels

 Agriculture and regional trade formed the basis for the economy of Ovilava.
 While most agriculture was subsistence level, cows and horses were produced in large enough numbers to be exported.
 The oldest granary in the Eastern Alps has been discovered in Wels, which housed diverse grains such as wheat, dwarf wheat, emmer wheat, barley and rye.
-There was additionally a significant brick and pottery works as well as mines for construction stone.
+There were additionally significant brick and pottery works as well as mines for construction stone.

 Due to its situation at an important crossing of several Roman roads, both east-to-west and to the south, archeology reveals a large number of objects manufactured in other areas of the empire, such as Terra Sigillata pottery and statuettes (such as the "Venus of Wels") from Gaul and Germania Inferior, as well as oyster shells and coins from Italy.